INTRODUCTION AND PURPOSE

 We will never share, sell, or rent your personal information to third parties for their promotional or commercial use.

-- Keeping you informed as to services, activities, events, resource and conferences.
+- Keeping you informed of our services, activities, events, resources and conferences.

-- To provide the products or services you have requested from Calvary including registration at events and conferences
+- To provide the products or services you have requested from Calvary including helping you find a Connect group with similar interests to you, and registration at events and conferences.

 - To third parties where we have retained those third parties to assist us to professionally and safely operate Calvary and provide the products or services you have requested, such as: catering and event coordinators, transport providers, health care providers, our bank, website hosts and IT consultants, and our professional advisers such as consultants, lawyers and accountants.
 In some circumstances, we may need to disclose information about you to third parties as part of the services you have requested.